dgarciah98/rima-dcbot/README.md

 ### Docker

-You may use the `deploy` script to build and run the Docker image.
+You may use the Makefile (`make`) to build and run the Docker image.

 You will also need to set up the .env.